Robert-van-Engelen/Forth500/manual.md

 The string of a color word is displayed with `COUNT TYPE`.

-This example shows how Forth encourages creativity to come up with an approach that is best suited for an application.
+This example shows how Forth encourages a bit of creativity to come up with an approach that is best suited for an application.

 ### Slurp